Yahweasel/transavormer/docs/STREAM-COMMANDS.md

 change that behavior.
 For this purpose, TransAVormer supports *stream commands*, which are commands that can be sent to alter the behavior of a stream.

-Currently, the only stream command supported is `seek`.

 To send stream commands, call the `sendCommands` method of your output stream with an array of commands.
 Note that you should always call the final stream, and not the stream most suited to receive the command; all streams will forward